Printing Books with Amazon’s Kindle Direct Publishing

 by Linda Austin, Moonbridge Publications

-Amazon’s Kindle Direct Publishing (KDP) has taken over production of print books from Amazon’s CreateSpace.
-There is some difference using KDP for print.
-It is still cost-efficient and easy to use, and now ebooks and print books conveniently will be managed under one system.
-However, publishing services (cover design, layout) are no longer offered.
+Amazon’s Kindle Direct Publishing (KDP) is cost-efficient and easy to use, and ebooks and print books conveniently are managed under one system.
+Publishing services (cover design, layout) are not offered.
 Books will be automatically loaded onto the Amazon website for sales.
 Amazon direct-deposits royalties to the author’s bank account – a three-month lag time exists to account for any books returned by customers (rare unless the book is badly written or not edited well).
 Authors can purchase their own book at a discount, but no royalties earned for those.

 Using an Amazon-provided ISBN